data provisioning automated test data

 Compliance with GDPR, HIPAA, NIS2 and other privacy regulations requires organizations to anonymize or pseudonymize personal data before provisioning.
 Failing to secure datasets properly can lead to legal exposure, security incidents, and audit findings.

-Gigantics offers a complete automation pipeline, covering discovery, transformation, and deployment of data across stages.
-Here's how it works:
+Gigantics simplifies this process through a complete automation pipeline—covering discovery, transformation, and delivery of data across environments.
+Here's how the provisioning journey begins:

 1. Smart Data Discovery and Classification